 Suspect behavior by staff is often categorized and prioritized under the usual crimes, which intentionally veils possible terror (support) acts.

-Profiling for terror threats, needs to be adapted and extended to the obvious criminal eco systems on airports.
+Profiling for terror threats needs to be adapted and extended to the apparent criminal ecosystems on airports.

 Subsidiaries of international research organization with over 3280 experts in 69 countries

 "We have the tools and resources.
 Managed appropriately we effectively monitor with impact assessments in place"